emercoin/docs/en/020_Blockchain_Services/010_EmerSSL/012_EmerSSL_InfoCard.md

 Key: info:e120319a479f4ac4
 Value: body of the file: infocard_<your_login_name>.info.ze

-To link your EMCSSL certificate to this info file, run ./gen_tpl.sh and use value for UID: info: e120319a479f4ac4: ac7c3821f171b6a8bd8cd33d829f5b
+To link your EmerSSL certificate to this info file, run ./gen_tpl.sh and use value for UID: info: e120319a479f4ac4: ac7c3821f171b6a8bd8cd33d829f5b
 ```

 *Please note that this information is not stored anywhere, so it is